 "You better get on it."

-A good wife, as a best friend, wants to see you prosper in all your God-given glory.
+As a best friend, a good wife wants to see you prosper in all your God-given glory.
 She trusts you without effort.
 Supports you without compromise.
 She's someone you're able to scheme with.
 Dream with.
 Do better things than you’d be able to do on your own with.

 I'm quite proud of what we've accomplished: both of us have masters, we've got six out-of-this-world kids, and we live in Catholic community on a farm that offers vacations to low-income families (waupoos.com).
 None of this would have been possible on my own.